FundyPhytoPhys/ProjectTemplate/README.md

 Scripts for processing raw data into cleaned data, outside derived code, and user derived code.
 A folder OldR is used to store outdated code.
+Typically organize .Rmd in modules; Import; Tidy; Process saving .Rds out of each step.

 ### Docs